-Located in the centre of where the Ozark Mountains, the Ouachita Mountains, and the Mississipi Alluvial Plain come together, Little Rock is nestled in picturesque natural surroundings of forested rolling hills and cliffs that rise above the Arkansas River, making the city feel more like a holiday town than the metropolis and business centre that it is.
+Located in the centre of where the Ozark Mountains, the Ouachita Mountains, and the Mississippi Alluvial Plain come together, Little Rock is nestled in picturesque natural surroundings, with forested rolling hills and cliffs that rise above the Arkansas River, making the city feel more like a holiday town than the metropolis and business centre that it is.
 Featuring stunning parks which boast golf courses, zoos, playgrounds, walking trails, mountain climbs, baseball diamonds and picnic areas, you don't have to leave the city to enjoy the fresh air.

 Become our Little Rock Travel Expert

 We are looking for contributors for our Little Rock travel guide.
 If you are a local, a regular traveller to Little Rock or a travel professional with time to contribute and answer occasional forum questions, please contact us.